-How was the coin's symbolism and imagery used to help entice First Nations leaders into treaties?
+How was the coin's symbolism and imagery used to create a false understanding of the intentions of the Crowns and First Nations relationship?

 LEAVE, STICK, ROCK, SHARE

 SET UP: Circle or U-shape with teacher included in the circle.